What is the best paid traffic for casino affiliates?

 Examples and scenarios (generic)

-Example B shows native content prospecting: promote informative, compliant content that drives an email capture or on-site engagement, then sequence offers via owned channels to move prospects toward conversion.
-Example C demonstrates programmatic contextual buys to reach defined audience segments at scale, combining contextual targeting with frequency caps and periodic creative refreshes to reduce ad fatigue.
+Example B shows native content prospecting: promote informative, compliant content that drives an email capture or on-site engagement, then sequence follow-up through approved owned channels to move prospects toward conversion.
+Example C demonstrates programmatic contextual buys to reach defined audience segments at scale, combining contextual targeting with frequency caps, inventory checks, and periodic creative refreshes to reduce ad fatigue.

 - Example A: Search-first funnel for high-intent audiences with retargeting follow-up